-The entrance fee at Mitla Ruins is 75 MXN per person and this gives you access to the entire Mitla Archaeological Site.
+The entrance fee is 75 MXN per person and this gives you access to the entire Mitla Archaeological Site.

-You can also find a number of small market stalls and ice cream vendors at the entrance to the Mitla Oaxaca if you wish to purchase some hand-made garments or cool off with a refreshing sorbet ice cream.
+You can also find a number of small market stalls and ice cream vendors at the entrance if you wish to purchase some hand-made garments or cool off with a refreshing sorbet ice cream.

-Iglesia de San Pablo (Church of San Pablo) is situated right next to the Mitla which is worthy of stopping at for a quick photo.
+Iglesia de San Pablo (Church of San Pablo) is situated right next to the ruins which are worthy of stopping at for a quick photo.